Fundamentals of Infusion Therapy

 To receive contact hours for this educational activity, you are required to complete the entire educational activity and complete the evaluation.

 INS is approved as a provider of continuing nursing education by the California Board of Registered Nursing, provider #CEP14209.
+Certificate must be retained by the attendee for a period of 4 years.

 Member Pricing: $249